niltorrespages/Playground/docs/index.md

 # Nil's playground

-Here you will find some projects that I'm working on, don't mind the typos or inconsistencies as I have it just for fun, but please, let me know if you  have any suggestions.
+Hi, I'm Nil Torres, nice seeing you here!
+In this site you can find some of my home projects that I'm working on.
+Don't mind the typos or inconsistencies as I have it just for fun, but please, let me know if you have any suggestions.

-Inspired by Jose Cañadillas in his docs [site](https://docs.canadillas.org/), go take a look, they have cool stuff
+Inspired by Jose Cañadillas and his docs [site](https://docs.canadillas.org/), go take a look, they have cool stuff

 <br>